-Rita strives to create works that provoke feeling, stimulate the senses and activate the mind.
-She began teaching in Twin Cities in 1978 and in 1987, she realized her dream of creating a professional company and school of Kathak dance—Katha Dance Theatre.
+Rita strives to create works that provoke emotions, stimulate the senses and activate the mind.
+She began teaching in the Twin Cities in 1978 and in 1987, she realized her dream of creating a professional company and school of Kathak dance—Katha Dance Theatre.
 KDT is Minnesota’s first Asian Indian dance company as well as one of only 12 professional Kathak companies in the U.S.

 In over 30 years, Ms. Mustaphi has choreographed more than fifty evening-length works that have been performed locally, nationally and internationally.
 Notably, she has performed at New York’s Carnegie Hall, at the prestigious Khajuraho Dance Festival in Madhya Pradesh, India, and in various venues around New Delhi.
 Her selected choreographic credits include Sufiana – the Sufi Ecstasy (2016), a collaboration with Dr. Pooja Goswami Pavan; the Kathak & Chhau dance collaboration Pourush – The Masculine (2015); Karna – the Abandoned Hero (2013) in collaboration with J.D.
 Steele; and EKAM–The Supreme Oneness (2011) in collaboration with Robert Robinson.
 Her works have been set to everything from Persian music to traditionally American jazz, gospel, and R&B.